Have you ever wondered how your digestive system works and what is happening to that meal before it reaches the toilet?

 The Small Intestine

-The small intestine also contains billions of bacteria that work as part of your immune system and keep the intestine nice and healthy.
+The small intestine also contains billions of bacteria (your microbiome) that work as part of your immune system and keep the intestine nice and healthy.
 An imbalance in these bacteria is called dysbiosis, which means there are too many bad bacteria and not enough good bacteria.
 Symptoms of dysbiosis are bloating, indigestion, irregular bowel movements and smelly gas.

 The Large Intestine